enriquepablo/peer/doc/domains.rst

 the username in the upper right corner, there is a link labelled **add domain**.
 Following it, the user is presented with a form to add a new domain.
 In this form the user simply has to fill in the name of the domain, and click on the *add domain* button.
-After adding a domain the user is redirected to the verification page of the domain, which is also the main page of a domain.

 Adding a domain is not enough to use it in the system.
-PEER has to verify that the user has actual management rights over that domain in the DNS environment.
-To do this, the user can then click a button labelled *Verify Ownership* which takes her to the verification page.
+Once a domain is added, PEER has to verify that the user has actual management rights over that domain in the DNS environment.
+If the user has already registered and verified a superdomain of the new domain, the new domain will automatically be marked as verified.
+Otherwise, after adding a domain, the user is redirected to the verification page of the domain, which is also the main page of a domain.

+It is not compulsory to verify the domain immediately after adding it: the user can, at any later time, click on a button labelled *Verify Ownership*, which takes her to the verification page.
 In this page there are several options to validate the domain.